+This paper reviews existing models NDE quality in the context of a unifying framework.

-This paper presents a unifying framework for models of inspection and monitoring (NDE) quality.
-We have clarified the connection between different models of NDE quality, such as PoD curves or ROC curves, through a base model in which both the condition and the NDE outcome are modeled continuously.
-The models with a binary observed signal or binary condition are derived
+We have clarified the connection between the different models of NDE quality, such as PoD curves or ROC curves, through a base model in which both the condition and the NDE outcome are modeled continuously.
+The models with a binary observed signal or binary condition are derived by imposing thresholds on the observed signal and the condition.
+For models that use a binary condition, one must also impose a distribution on the underlying continuous condition.